 - The more powerful the hearing aid is in terms of volume, the more expensive it will be.
 This is also not true, as you can purchase hearing aids of different power levels at all price ranges.

 - Hardware features like direct call streaming make hearing aids more expensive.
 When made for iPhone and direct streaming capabilities were first released, this feature was only available in the most expensive hearing aids.
-However, as the feature has become more standard, you can commonly find it in affordable hearing aids too.
+As the feature has become more standard, you can now find it in affordable hearing aids too.

 - Rechargeable hearing aids are more expensive.
 These are now regularly available as an option for hearing aids at all price points.

-- You need to sacrifice call features like smartphone apps if you buy an affordable hearing aid.
-Almost all hearing aids, even budget-friendly options, have access to smartphone apps that allow you to make adjustments to your hearing aid during your normal life.
+- You need to sacrifice cool features like smartphone apps if you buy an affordable hearing aid.
+Almost all hearing aids, even budget-friendly options, have access to smartphone apps.
+The apps allow you to make adjustments to your hearing aid at any time you want.

 Are all good hearing aids expensive?
-No, certainly not!
-Depending on their hearing loss and needs, most people are likely to be able to purchase an affordable hearing aid that has the features required to meet their hearing needs.
+No, at all!
+Most people can buy an affordable hearing aid that has the features to meet their hearing needs.
 When considering purchasing a hearing aid, it’s important to think about what is important to you, and what your needs are.
 If you have advanced hearing and lifestyle needs and can afford to purchase premium hearing aids, they might be the best fit for you.
-But if you’re looking for a smart device that you can connect to your phone, that is small and discrete and gives you the amplification you need to hear those around you, you should be able to find an affordable option that will work well for you.
-If you aren’t sure what your needs are, speak to a Lexie hearing expert or hearing healthcare practitioner, who will be able to help you assess which level of technology will suit you best.
+If you’re looking for a smart device that connects to your phone, is small, discreet, and gives you the amplification you need, you can find an affordable option.
+If you aren’t sure what your needs are, speak to a Lexie hearing expert.